 In this post, we scour Disney’s Hollywood Studios in search of the best snacks, and share with you both the sweets and heavier, shareable options that you can order in lieu of a proper counter service meal.
 Going this route the first half of the day and then doing a sit-down dinner (there are actually a trio of table service restaurants we like at DHS) is a pretty sound touring strategy.

 One thing I should caution is that the menus at Disney’s Hollywood Studios are constantly in flux.
 In this park, menus change with the wind.
-Star Wars: Galaxy’s Edge is on the horizon, and I’m expecting more changes as Disney attempts ‘upgrades’ throughout the park (we’ve already seen the first of these at Backlot Express).
+Plus, now that Star Wars: Galaxy’s Edge is open there are a bunch of new culinary concoctions, drinks, and other new snack-worthy items…

 With that said, here are the snacks we currently enjoy the most at Disney’s Hollywood Studios…

 Carrot Cake Cookie – The Third to Last O.G. of the Disney’s Hollywood Studios snack scene, this glorious treat predates half the attractions in the park (probably–I didn’t actually do a count).
 Previously a Disney fan hidden gem found at Writer’s Stop, it has since moved to the Trolley Car Cafe Starbucks at the front of the park.